Kha Dinh Duy

 I am a fifth-year Ph.D. candidate at Sungkyunkwan University, where I work under Prof. Hojoon Lee at the System Security Lab.

 My research sits at the intersection of (operating) system design and (software) security, currently focusing on software compartmentalization, practical defenses against side-channel attacks, and automated program analysis for software security.
-I’m particularly interested in how thoughtful architectural design can make systems inherently more secure.
+I’m particularly interested in principled approaches for system designs that render systems inherently more secure.

 My work includes novel hardware-assisted compartmentalization models (receiving the ACM CCS Distinguished Paper Award in 2023), and new obfuscation techniques that enhance security while maintaining performance in confidential virtual machines (accepted for publication in IEEE S&P 2025).